Harman Grisewood: Early life and education

-Education

 In 1916, aged 10, he was sent to Ampleforth College, along with his younger brothers.
 The classroom became his refuge and he befriended Father Bernard McElligot who was a key figure in both the monastery and school for over 25 years, and who remained a friend until his death in 1990.

 He won a history scholarship to Worcester College, Oxford and became a leading member of Oxford University Dramatic Society (OUDS), where he befriended Robert Speaight, Sir Gyles Isham, 12th Baronet, Peter Fleming, Rupert Hart-Davis, Baron John Redcliffe-Maud and Christopher Sykes.
 In his last year he shared rooms with Sir Denys Buckley who became a High Court judge, and to whom Grisewood said he owed a love of English ways.
 Theodore Komisarjevsky cast him as King Lear in his OUDS production.

 He left Oxford with little sense of direction and took a job writing labels at Fortnum and Mason in London where he earned £3 per week.
 Very much part of the Brideshead generation, he spent many of his evenings at Lord Kinross's parties at Yeomans Row, Knightsbridge.